 All the usual options are there.
 You can duplicate, edit, remove, and move around your columns, rows, and content modules.

-When you edit a column, row, or content module, a box appears with many different customisation settings and styling options.
-In general, I would say that Elementor offers more customisation options here, but it is simple to add colours and change the overall layout and styling.
+When you edit a column, row, or content module, a box appears with many different customization settings and styling options.
+In general, I would say that Elementor offers more customization options here, but with Beaver Builder, it is simple to add colors and change the overall layout and styling.

-The rows tab has pre-made row structures with different column variations.
-You simply need to drag these to your content area and then add content to the columns.
+The rows tab has premade row structures with different column variations.
+You simply need to drag these to your content area, and then add content to the columns.
 Premade rows are also available here to help you build pages quicker.

-At the end in the saved tab you can view saved rows and modules.
+At the end, you can view saved rows and modules in the saved tab.
 Saved rows can also be accessed from the rows tab.

-The templates tab is split into three different sections which can be accessed via the drop down menu.
+The templates tab is split into three different sections that can be accessed via the dropdown menu.
 The sections are Landing Pages, Content Pages, and Saved Templates.

 There is a blank canvas template, 30 landing page templates, and 30 content templates.

-There is a variety of layouts for agencies, businesses, marketers, and online shops.
+There are a variety of layouts for agencies, businesses, marketers, and online shops.
 You will also find page templates for about pages, services pages, portfolios, contact pages, and more.